10 Things You Never Knew About HIV and AIDS

 The sharp decrease is a testament to improved testing, diagnosis, and treatment.
-"This number, while still too high, shows that quality HIV care, and the potent medications we now have, [have] dramatically improved the lives of HIV-positive Americans and people worldwide," Horberg says.
+"This number, while still too high, shows that quality HIV care, and the potent medications we now have, [have] dramatically improved the lives of HIV-positive Americans and people worldwide," Dr. Horberg says.

-"HIV is now a disease of minorities—black, Latino, gay men—and people who have been often medically disenfranchised in the past," says Horberg, who is also chair of the HIV Medicine Association, a professional association for doctors and health care providers who specialize in HIV/AIDS.
+"HIV is now a disease of minorities—black, Latino, gay men—and people who have been often medically disenfranchised in the past," says Dr. Horberg, who is also chair of the HIV Medicine Association, a professional association for doctors and health care providers who specialize in HIV/AIDS.

 People can live with HIV for a decade (or longer) before they experience symptoms such as fever, fatigue, and joint pain—a fact that underscores the importance of testing and early detection.

 Thanks to virus-fighting drugs (antiretrovirals), this asymptomatic period, known as the "chronic" or "latency" phase of the disease, can essentially be extended indefinitely.
-"If people are diagnosed early and given effective treatment, and if they stay on their treatment, they won't have any symptoms at all," Horberg says.
+"If people are diagnosed early and given effective treatment, and if they stay on their treatment, they won't have any symptoms at all," Dr. Horberg says.

 In the United States, National HIV Testing Day is observed on June 27, but World AIDS Day also features free testing and counseling events around the world.

-There are a number of caveats—most notably, people must diligently take the drug every single day in order for it to be effective.
+There are a number of caveats—most notably, people must diligently take the drug every day in order for it to be effective.
 But the study results do "show that there are many effective ways to prevent HIV infection," Dr. Horberg says.
 In 2017, 21.7 million people living with HIV were taking antiretroviral therapy, according to UNAIDS.